d12frosted/elpa-mirror/stable-melpa/go-imenu-readme.txt

-`go-imenu.el' provides imenu for Go language.
+`go-imenu.el' enhance imenu support, which is better than the basic version provided by go-mode.el.

 ; Requirements: